-- Then Mrs Atkinson our Reception teacher and our LSA (Learning support assistant) will make an appointment to come out and visit you and your child at home before they start.
-This is very reassuring for your little one and we can answer any questions that you might have.
-Mrs Atkinson will give you a slot at the Induction Meeting
+- Mrs Atkinson our Reception teacher and our LSA (Learning support assistant) has an appointment for you to come in to school on Thursday 3rd or Friday 4th September with your child.
+This will be very reassuring for your little one and we can answer any questions that you might have.
+The office will give you the time.

 Great Bardfield Primary School-Admissions in other Year Groups